DipannitaOrni/Lexi/README.md

     style U fill:#fff,stroke:#9C9086,color:#221C18
 ```

-Everything downstream — grounded Q&A, key points, glossary, flashcards, and diagram generation — reuses the same extracted, chunked document.
+Everything downstream - grounded Q&A, key points, glossary, flashcards and diagram generation - reuses the same extracted, chunked document.

 ---

 ## Architecture

 A clean split: a **stateless FastAPI reasoning core** and a **provider-isolated React client**.
-Every AI capability is one HTTP call away, and the frontend never knows or cares which model sits behind the API.
+Every AI capability is one HTTP call away and the frontend never knows or cares which model sits behind the API.

 ```mermaid
 flowchart TB